evanwills/single-value-input/src/components/shared-components/WholeInputField/README_whole-input-field.md

 ---
 ## Introduction

-`<SingleValueInput>` is a Vue component that makes it simple to add nicely styled and accessible single value inputs (i.e. not checkboxes, multi select fields or file inputs) to a form.
+`<WholeInputField>` is a Vue component that makes it simple to add nicely styled and accessible single value inputs (i.e. not checkboxes, multi select fields or file inputs) to a form.

 It renders the field's label, the field itself, error message (if appropriate) and help text (if supplied).

-`<SingleValueInput>` exposes all the features of standard HTML inputs via attributes along with some extra goodies like extra validation on top of native input validation (see [`custom-validation`](#custom-validation) for more info).
+`<WholeInputField>` exposes all the features of standard HTML inputs via attributes along with some extra goodies like extra validation on top of native input validation (see [`custom-validation`](#custom-validation) for more info).